World Tag League (NJPW): 2007

-The 2007 G1 Tag League was held from October 18, 2007 to November 2, 2007 over ten shows, featuring eight teams in one block.
+The 2007 G1 Tag League was held from October 18, 2007, to November 2, 2007, over ten shows, featuring eight teams in one block.
 Due to a four-way tie for first place, a four-team semifinal was set up, with the matchups being randomly drawn.
+Giant Bernard and Travis Tomko won whilst the reigning champions, and next defended the belts at the January 4th Tokyo Dome show against The Steiner Brothers.